Is Kombucha Good For Weight Loss? Does It Really Help 2023?

 The fermented drink kombucha originated in China thousands of years ago.
 Its name came after Dr. Kombu, a doctor who used it to treat intestinal problems.
 It has since gained popularity due to its nutrient content and many health benefit claims.

 There is interest in the effect of healthy gut bacteria on obesity and weight management.
-It begs the question of finding if the probiotic drink kombucha might be good for weight loss.
+It begs the question of finding if the probiotic drink kombucha might be good for your weight loss journey.

 Kombucha itself has some ingredients that have been associated with weight loss.
 In particular, tea polyphenols and their probiotic properties may play a role.

 Epigallocatechin-3-gallate (EGCG), a green tea polyphenol, is mainly studied for its potential role in decreasing Body Mass Index (BMI).
-In addition, kombucha’s probiotics[1] content also may support healthy gut bacteria, which may support weight loss.
+In addition, kombucha’s probiotics[1] content also may support healthy gut bacteria, which may help with weight loss.

 Humans are hosts to a thousand strains of bacteria[2] involved in digestion.
 Our gut bacteria not only help ferment fiber and facilitate nutrient absorption, but the metabolites produced in this process can decrease appetite.